voteliquid/blog/_posts/2017-12-06-give-your-rep-an-f-introducing-united-legislator-grades.md

 As we grow in numbers, we'll be able to run and elect a new type of legislator, [Liquid Democracy Candidates](/2017/07/04/running-liquid-democracy-candidates/), pledged to vote on *every* bill according their districts' liquid democracy.

+This is all part of our plan to make liquid democracy possible, in a grassroots way, without waiting on Congress to pass a new law or Constitutional amendment.

 So join us.
 [Sign up](https://united.vote/join) today, if you haven't already.